WebOrigami/docs/content/pattern/interface.md

 The `keys` method is slightly exotic, returning an [iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol) that can produce a sequence of values.

 - The simplest way to create an iterator is writing a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
+A generator definition starts with an asterisk, like `*keys`.
 - The simplest way to consume an iterator is to pass it to [`Array.from`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from), which will enumerate the values produced by the iterator and return those as an array.

 ## Create a map from an object

-Of the three data representations we looked at previously, the in-memory JavaScript object was the simplest, so let's first look at defining a `Map` subclass that's backed directly by data stored in an object:
+Of the three data representations we looked at previously, the in-memory JavaScript object was the simplest, so let's first look at defining a `Map` subclass that's backed by an object's data:

 ```js
 /* src/map/ObjectMap.js */